-Goodfellow keeps a broad range and quantity (over 50,000) of items in inventory in order to satisfy its customers' demand in a timely fashion.
-In addition to this purchased inventory, Goodfellow keeps products on consignment.
-These products are treated as if they belong to the Corporation, but no disbursement is required until they are sold.
+Goodfellow keeps a broad range and quantity (over 50,000) of items in inventory to satisfy its customers' demand in a timely fashion.
+In addition to this purchased inventory.
 Goodfellow also distributes products under its own name.

 Purchased products are mostly received at one of our 18 locations and then shipped to the client.
 Goodfellow uses the services of independent transportation companies for its deliveries as well as its own fleet (mostly used for local distribution).
 But, from time to time, Goodfellow will request that its supplier ship directly to its customer.
 These direct sales significantly reduce shipping time because the product does not have to transit through our facilities and because, in some cases, the supplier is closer to our client.